Making Movies and Working with STK Models

 Lighting

-Lighting parameters are on the 3D Graphics - Lighting page.
+Lighting parameters are on the 3D Graphics - Lighting page of the 3D Graphics window properties.
 For a complete description of the lighting panel, look here.
 STK's default lighting source is the Sun.
-To ensure good contrast, we will update the sun lighting.
+To ensure good contrast, you will update the sun lighting.

 There are two settings for Sun Lighting: Global and Object.
 Global Lighting only affects how the sun lights the central body.
 Object Lighting only affects objects that are part of your scenario.
 This includes clouds and sensors.